 Pack More Flavor: This blender salsa is my go-to fast and quick dip in a time crunch.
-If you have more time and want to get even more out of this homemade salsa you can heat it to develop more flavor.
+If you have more time and want to get even more out of this easy homemade salsa you can heat it to develop more flavor.

 Follow all the recipe prep instructions, but before adding everything into the blender add the ingredients to a small saucepan and simmer for 15-20 minutes.
 After simmering blend the salsa and let chill in the fridge.
 This step isn't required, but it makes the salsa that much more mouthwatering.

-Check out these other great dip recipes!
+Check out these other great dip recipes

 After the salsa is blended, pour in an airtight container like a mason jar or glass storage container and store in the fridge for up to 1 week.
 As the salsa sits in the fridge more flavor will develop and it will be even better the next day.
 When ready to enjoy, stir or shake the salsa to combine the ingredients and serve with tortilla chips or recipe of choice.

 Yes, homemade salsa can be frozen to extend the shelf-life.
-Because the salsa is already blender freezing it will not affect the texture too much.
+Because the salsa is already blended freezing it will not affect the texture too much.
 To freeze salsa, pour into a glass or freezer safe container and freezer flat for up to 3 months.
-Let the salsa thaw in the fridge before eating.
+Let the blender salsa thaw in the fridge before eating.

 Yes, you can swap in fresh tomatoes instead of canned ones.
 I recommend either roasting or steaming the tomatoes so you can remove the peel.
 Some good tomatoes to try are roma or heirloom tomatoes.